marckassay/spypkg/README.md

 When `remove-spies` command is executed, spypkg will load the configuration object and remove only the files that it deployed to the `location` directories.

-* See "Configuration" section below for more about configuring.
+* See "Configuration" section above for more about configuring.

 ## spypkg-harness